 As opposed to a pilot, locomotive, or train engineers don’t have to talk to customers frequently.
 Locomotive engineers are in charge of operating cargo, freight, and passenger trains while tending to their operations and other complex mechanics such as air pressure and break controls before and while driving.

 To become a locomotive or train engineer, you are required to complete a degree in engineering and gain some on-site experience.
 This career, which often involves climbing the ladder by experience pays approximately $70,000 annually but can fluctuate depending on factors.

 An accountant handles the financial interactions of a person, company, or organization.
-As an accountant, you can find employment in large companies, public organizations, or choose to set up an independent practice.
-Accountants don’t need extensive communication skills because most of their work involves only them and the computer, other than the periodic reporting to their supervisor or concerned individuals.
+As an accountant, you can find employment in large companies, or public organizations, or choose to set up an independent practice.
+Accountants don’t need extensive communication skills because most of their work involves only them and the computer, other than periodic reporting to their supervisor or concerned individuals.

 To start a career as an accountant, you are required to have a minimum of an undergraduate degree in accounting from courses such as BCom.
 BAF and then choose your relevant master’s and/or diploma courses.
 You can expect around $65,000 thousand a year in this career; however, it is subject to increase as per the companies and organizations.